SatoshiNakamoto73/XRP_Wallet_POS/README.md

 # xrp — Sovereign XRP Terminal Wallet

-Part of **AIOS**: bare-metal, local-first operating system primitives for the sovereign Linux user.

 No phone app.
 No exchange account.
 No cloud.
 Your keys live encrypted on your machine.
 The tool talks directly to the XRP Ledger over WebSocket.

 ---